OCA/social/mail_digest/README.rst

 This module allows users/partners to:

-* select "digest" mode in their notification settings
+* enable "digest mode" in their notification settings
 * with digest mode on select a frequency: "daily" or "weekly"
 * configure specific rules per message subtype (enabled/disabled)
+* globally enable/disable digest based on message's type

 to receive or to not receive any email notification for a given subtype.